ozoneplatform/ozp-iwc/docs/iwc_guide/client/api_commonalities/api_errors.md

+##OUTDATED: These documents pertain to the IWC before References were introduced.
 ##Error Handling
 Not all requests are valid.
 In the event that a request cannot be handled, or should not be allowed, the promise will reject.
 This allows for a clean separation for error handling.
 The value of **errRes** follows the same format of